 Use LDAP through vCenter Server to connect ESXi to the Active Directory database

-Use LDAP to connect the vCenter Server Appliance to the Active Directory database
+Use LDAP to connect vCenter Server to the Active Directory database

 IPv6 Connectivity of vSphere Features

 - vSphere DPM over Intelligent Platform Management Interface (IPMI) and Hewlett-Packard Integrated Lights-Out (iLO). vSphere 6.5 and later supports only Wake-On-LAN (WOL) to bring a host out of standby mode.